 Concentrates can also be mechanically altered post-extraction, such as when saps are whipped into butters, creating different consistencies.

 Where did live resin originate?

 Live resin is relatively new to the cannabis concentrate scene.
-Its humble origins go back to 2011-2013 with a small group of growers and extractors in Colorado.
+Its origins go back to 2011-2013 with a small group of growers and extractors in Colorado.

 Together, they were able to preserve terpenes, flavor, and aroma during the extraction process.